All Episodes

 All right, guys, stay right there.

-We'll take a quick break, we'll come back, we'll finish this on the other side.
+We'll finish this on the other side.

 Still so much to get to in the course of today's program.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

-Hang on for Sean's conservative solutions.
+Hang on for Sean's Conservative Solutions.

-You know, Jack, what's kind of amazing to me is the level of I guess ignorance that I get from people.
+You know, Jack, what's kind of amazing to me is the level of, I guess, ignorance that I get from people.

-It seems that they they're almost totally unaware that this level of spying and surveillance and espionage goes on between big countries all the time.
+It seems that they're almost totally unaware that this level of spying and surveillance and espionage goes on between big countries all the time.

-It it just it never stops.
+It just never stops.

 Why is this surprising?

-Well, you shouldn't watch what have to watch TV, but but the bottom line is this espionage has been uh around as long as there have been feuding countries on the planet, and this is a weapon that you have in your arsenal and you use it.
+Well, you shouldn't have to watch TV, but the bottom line is espionage has been around as long as there have been feuding countries on the planet.

-Uh, because I wouldn't want to be guessing what the Iranians, the North Koreans, the Chinese, and and I even think Putin is a bad character in some ways and is in many ways in his own state.
+You know, Scott, I'd hate to think of a world without covert operations, without intelligence, without plausible deniability, because I wouldn't want to be guessing what the Iranians, the North Koreans, the Chinese, and I even think Putin is a bad character in some ways and in many ways in his own state.

 Look at Ukraine, look at Crimea.